$L^p$ Solutions of Backward Stochastic Differential Equations with Jumps: Main Result

-\ms Now, let $\g$ be an $\bF_\infty$-stopping time that may take the infinite value $\infty$.
-Thanks to Theorem \ref{thm-case1}, the BSDEJ with random time horizon $\g$ is also well-posed for any terminal condition $\xi \in \hL^p(\cF_\g)$ under hypotheses (H1)-(H4).
+\if{0} Now, let $\tau$ be an $\bF-$stopping time that may take the infinite value $\infty$.
+Thanks to Theorem \ref{thm_BSDEJ1}, the BSDEJ with random time horizon $\tau$ is also well-posed for any terminal data $\xi \in L^p(\cF_\tau)$ under hypotheses (H1)-(H6).